Megan Waldrep

 It’s interesting to date a person who lives in a different town.

-It can act as sort of a goldfish-in-a-bag experience in a relationship.
-A way to settle into a partnership while sustaining an independent life.
+It can act as a test-run.
+A way to settle into a partnership while sustaining an independent life of your own.
 You go about your day with work, friends, and whatever else, knowing there’s someone to connect with later that night.

-Then, after weeks apart, butterflies unleash in your stomach as the day nears to reunite with your love.
-So, you buy their favorite snacks of dried mangos and chocolate, put fresh sheets on your cozy double-size bed, and straighten the house from days of deciding what to wear.
+Then, after weeks apart, the reunion nears, and the butterflies return to your stomach.
+So, you buy his favorite snacks (dried mangos, veggies, and chocolate), put fresh sheets on your cozy bed, and straighten the house from days of deciding what to wear.

 Have our feelings changed after all this time?